blueLiner33/VSD-Course-BWSI/README.md

 ## Die details
 utilization= netlist area/core area
 Utilization keep around 50% or 60%
-Aspect Ratio= Height of chip/ Width of chip
+Aspect Ratio =  Height of chip/ Width of chip
 Logic system>floor_planning>placement>CTS>Routing

 ## Placement
-The parts of chips like 'and', flip flops are represented by blocks or rectanglers on a chip.
-Based on the diagram put the blocks close to each other when connected.
-Then close to pins that are relvant to the blocks.
-To have signal intergerty need something to help signal reach the block, use repeaters(buffers).
-Based on distance inside of chip.
-Ones with high frequency place close togther.
-After check placement.
-Want to try to keep them close togther.
+The parts of chips like 'and', flip flops are represented by blocks or rectangles on a chip.
+Based on the diagram, put the blocks close to each other when connected.
+Then, close to the pins relevant to the blocks.
+To have signal integrity, you need something to help signal reach the block; use repeaters(buffers).
+Based on the distance inside the chip.
+Ones with high frequency place close together.
+After checking the placement.
+Want to try to keep them close together.

 ## Clocks
-Last stage Static Timing analysis is the last step and tells the max frequency.
+The last stage, Static Timing analysis, is the last step and tells the max frequency.
-All blocks need to recieve the clock at the same time.
+All blocks need to receive the clock at the same time.

+## Standard cells
+They are kept in the Library.
+Some examples are Latch, DFF, and Inverter.
+The same function cell comes in different sizes and with different features.
+A higher threshold needs more time to shift.
+### Cell Design Flow
+#### Inputs
+Each cell has to go through the cell design flow.
+The inputs to design it are PDKs, foundry rules files (DRC&LVS, SPICE models), and user plus library specs.
+The user has to cell that fits in height, and supply voltage for the chip.
+Can also be based on layer requirements.
+#### Design Steps
+Circuit desing have to get certain specs and based on SPICE simulations.
+I[drain_pmos]+I[drain_nmos]=0

 # Commands
-Logic of commands is important most have to be run one after another.
+The logic of commands is important; most have to be run one after another.

 ## Order of important commands roughly
 run package require openlane 0.9